Return to 50 Webs

 Kit: NO!
 YOU CAN'T TELL ME WHAT YOU DO!
 YOU'RE NOT MY DAD!
 (Kit throws the hat right between Baloo's eyes.
 And then he recoils, runs away and goes face first right into the bed.)

 Baloo: Now, Kit.
 Don't go and take it like that.
 I was just...I mean....I...Kit?
 (Kit ignores him and cries in the pillow looking at the camera.
 Baloo turns the lights off.)
 Oh.
-Good night little britches.
+Good night Lil' Britches.
 (Kit stares into the camera and sheds two tears in a really iconic moment and we fade to black.)

 Baloo: Maybe Becky was right.
 Maybe the kid is cut out for something special.
 Something better than hauling cargo with a fat, stupid old bear like me.
 (Baloo waves goodbye to Kit with the baseball cap.)
 So long Kit.
-I'd knew you win.
+I knew you'd win.
 (Baloo walks to the SeaDuck as the red smoke is above the SeaDuck and that ends the segment 15 and a half minutes in.
-Remember Baloo's feelings for later on because it plays into the next important part of the character development between Baloo and Kit.)
+Remember Baloo's feelings for later on because it plays into the next important part of the character development between Baloo and Kit.
+This was the most compelling five minutes in the series and it didn't warm out it's welcome like a lot of Gargoyles episodes do.
+That is the difference between being a "great idea for this show" and being a great idea period.)

 Officer: Dan Dawson, alias Dan Dubronke, alias Daring Dan, alias......

 Baloo asks what he wants him for beside shooting his mouth off.
+(Which is considered a capital offense in many modern cartoon critic's jursidications.)
 The officer proclaims that he has been hearing rumors about people getting injuried doing those crazy stunts of his.
 I'm thinking that is a BS&P decision since those stunts are in the air and the chances of injury are smaller than the chances of DEATH.
 The officer cannot prove anything beyond a reasonable doubt as Baloo pumps his fist and is pissed off now.
 The officer is going to watch him tomorrow at New Fedora to catch him in the act as he panics because Baloo runs into the SeaDuck and even Rebecca yelling at him not to do it and ruin everything.
-Baloo doesn't give a damn as he's in the pilot seat starting the engines and he gets off this awesome line....
+Baloo doesn't give a damn as he's in the pilot seat starting the engines and he gets off this awesome line:

 Baloo: When I get through with him; he'll be able to count all his teeth on one finger!